Hamilton clinches record 7th F1 title with win at Turkish GP

 The British driver started from sixth place but took advantage of errors and poor tire strategies from other teams to win a fourth straight race and 10th of another hugely dominant season.

+“I know I often I say it is beyond wildest dreams but my whole life secretly I have dreamt as high as this,” said Hamilton.
+“It felt so far-fetched.
+I remember watching Michael win those world championships.
+To get one or two or even three is so hard.

+“Seven is unimaginable.
+There is no end to what we can do together, me and this team.”

-He placed about 30 seconds ahead of Racing Point’s Sergio Perez and Ferrari’s Sebastian Vettel, who overtook teammate Charles Leclerc for his first podium of a difficult season.
+Hamilton placed about 30 seconds ahead of Racing Point’s Sergio Perez and Ferrari’s Sebastian Vettel, who overtook teammate Charles Leclerc for his first podium of a difficult season.

+It was also Perez’s first podium of the campaign, while teammate Lance Stroll finished only ninth despite leading from pole position for much of the 58-lap race.

+Vettel, a four-time F1 champion, was quick to congratulate his longtime rival, crouching by his cockpit and shaking his hand as he spoke.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sport